DevpratapTomar2005/Netflix-Clone/README.md

 # Netflix-Clone
-This is my first web devlopment project.
+This is my first web development project.
-Created this repository to upload my Netflix clone on Github.
+I created this repository to upload my Netflix UI clone to GitHub.
 I created this Netflix clone to practice HTML, CSS and JavaScript.